OBiLab/NGSEvolBio/Projects/00-beforewestart_sum.md

-**Loading** a module means that a series of (useful) shell environment variables wil be set.
+**Loading** a module means that a series of (useful) shell environment variables will be set.
 To load a module two  steps are required:

 1. Initialize the module environment: